ratwolfzero/hopalong_python/README.md

 **Example parameters**:

-- \( a = -2 \)
+- \ a = -2 \
-- \( b = -0.33 \)
+- \ b = -0.33 \
-- \( c = 0.01 \)
+- \c = 0.01 \
-- \( num = 200_000_000 \)
+- \ num = 200_000_000 \

-These parameters directly influence the appearance of the attractor, and experimenting with different values can yield a wide variety of intricate patterns.
+Experimenting with different values of these parameters will yield diverse and intricate visual patterns.

 ### Output

-The program generates a visual representation of the Hopalong Attractor.
-The resulting image displays the trajectory, with colors indicating the "density of hits"—that is, how frequently a particular point was visited during the iterations.
-Lighter colors represent points that were hit more often.
+The program generates a visual rendering of the Hopalong Attractor.
+The image displays the trajectory as a density map, where color intensity represents the frequency of points visited: lighter areas indicate regions of higher density.
+This provides a striking visual of the attractor's complex structure.

 Basic Version